-The commission also conducts regular decision meetings to consider issues on an agenda prepared by the commission secretary and posted in advance of the meeting, consistent with the Idaho Open Meeting Law.
+The commission also conducts regular decision meetings to consider issues on an agenda prepared by the commission secretary and posted in advance of the meeting.
 These meetings are usually held Tuesdays at 1:30 p.m., although by law the commission is required to meet only once a month.
 Members of the public are welcome to attend decision meetings.

-Typically, decision meetings consist of the commission's review of decision memoranda prepared by commission staff.
+Decision meetings consist of the commission's review of decision memoranda prepared by commission staff.
 Minutes of the meetings are taken.
 Decisions reached at these meetings may be either final or preliminary, but subsequently become final when the commission issues a written order signed by a majority of the commission.
 Under the Idaho Open Meeting Law, commissioners may also privately deliberate fully submitted matters.

-PUC Headquarters 11331 W. Chinden Blvd., Building 8 Suite 201-A, Boise, Idaho 83714.
+PUC headquarters 11331 W. Chinden Blvd.
+Building 8, Suite 201-A, Boise, Idaho 83714.